 The latest geographical surveys have counted 37 islands large enough to be named.
 Nineteen of these are home to a monastery and sometimes a small non-religious farming community.
 The monks who occupy these monasteries work a lot, especially at agricultural tasks which allow them to subsist and even to draw some income.
 On some of the islands, and more generally in the region, there are coffee plantations.
 The coffee that grows around Lake Tana and Bahir Dar is of excellent quality, the climate being particularly favourable.

-Some of the monasteries can be visited and are well worth a visit.
-They are generally very well preserved since the XIVth century thanks to the hot and dry climate.
-They are very richly decorated with paintings and each wall tells a story in the manner of a comic strip, following codes that deserve the explanation provided by your guide.
-It is quite exciting and dazzling.
-And it is perfectly enhanced by the island setting, an extraordinary fauna and flora that will undoubtedly mark you.
+Some of the monasteries are well worth a visit.
+They have generally been very well preserved since the 14th century, thanks to the hot, dry climate.
+They are richly decorated with paintings and each wall tells a story in the style of a comic strip, following codes that deserve to be explained by your guide.
+It's all fascinating and dazzling.
+And it's perfectly enhanced by the island setting, with its extraordinary flora and fauna that will undoubtedly leave a lasting impression.

 Here begins the Blue Nile

 The sources of the Blue Nile (Abbay for Ethiopians) are actually identified upstream from Lake Tana of course.
 Among the rivers feeding the lake, the Gilgel Abay is considered the true source of the Blue Nile.
 But it is when it leaves Lake Tana that the Blue Nile acquires its status as a continental river.
 Subjected to the regime of alternating dry and rainy seasons, the Blue Nile acquires an extraordinary power at the time of the monsoon!
 It is particularly spectacular about thirty kilometres from the lake, south of Bahir Dar, at the place called Tessessat where the sublime Nile Falls are located.
-A magnificent sight all year round since the flow of the river is regulated by hydroelectric power stations and dams.
+A magnificent sight all year round, as the river's flow is regulated by hydroelectric power stations and dams.
 This will be the subject of a future postcard!

 Support our action